clara-ness/group-project-DS/README.md

 When a student arrives at a new university, he or she usually knows little or nothing about the city.
 This asymmetry of information can generate a real obstacle in the search for the most appropriate collocation.
 With this in mind, we decided to create the CollocMap.
 This web app allows you to find in a few clicks the flatshare offers that correspond the most to your quality of life criteria: public transportation services, the offer of food supermarkets, the number of bars and parks nearby or even the political affiliation of your neighborhood.

+The original repository can be found <a href="https://github.com/juustcrnt/group-project-DS">here</a>

 ### Built With

 The tool is built in several parts, each dealing with a part of the data science course: